jemsnaban/GameMonster/README.md

 and mana booster).

 and
-just run the program and see the result :-)
+just run the program to see the result :-)